 Nutrition for you

 How much weight should I gain now?
-If you were starting off on an average weight during the onset of your pregnancy, then you should have gained an average of 12 to 14 pounds of weight during this trimester, resulting in a totally of 25 to 25 pounds of weight all throughout the pregnancy.
-Depending upon whether you have initiated your pregnancy with an overweight or underweight issue, then your caregiver might advise you the right amount of weight you should be gaining by now.
+If you were starting off on an average weight during the onset of your pregnancy, then you should have gained an average of 12 to 14 pounds of weight during this trimester, resulting in a total of 25 to 25 pounds of weight all throughout the pregnancy.
+Depending upon whether you have initiated your pregnancy with an overweight or underweight issue, then your caregiver might advise you on the right amount of weight you should be gaining by now.

 How can I keep my weight gain on track?
 You can totally keep your weight gain on track by not going all over your food and eating for two.
-Instead, you should be focused on taking in a minimum of 340 extra calories a day – an ideal guideline on pregnancy weight gain.
-And yes, the total amount of calories might vary based upon your weight, activity level and if you are carrying twins or more than twins.
+Instead, you should be focused on taking in a minimum of 340 extra calories a day – an ideal guideline for pregnancy weight gain.
+And yes, the total amount of calories might vary based upon your weight, activity level, and if you are carrying twins or more than twins.

 Nutrition for baby

 - Load up on fluids: Whenever you sweat during exercising or during any sort of vigorous activity, make it a point to compensate for the sweat loss by taking in more and more of liquids.
-The equation goes like, for every half an hour of exercise, be sure to drink upon an extra glass of water or liquid to your daily total.
+The equation goes like this, for every half an hour of exercise, be sure to drink upon an extra glass of water or liquid to your daily total.

 - Iron it up!
 Iron is totally important during the 16th week of pregnancy as it helps in forming or producing red blood cells, something your growing and developing body needs in plenty.
 Also, without having enough quantities of iron in your blood, you might become anaemic, which might make you tired often, adding to your susceptibility of illness.